SHEA CONNORS

 A-LEAGUE WOMENS PLAYER

-A forward, Shea is widely known for her game winning goal in the 23/24 Grand Final - Giving Sydney FC a 1-0 win over Melbourne City.
-That same year, Shea had moved states (from Brisbane to Sydney) and suffered a devastating injury when she broke her foot in two places.
+A dynamic forward, Shea etched her name into history with the match-winning goal in the 2023/24 Grand Final, securing Sydney FC a 1–0 victory over Melbourne City.
+That same season, she showed incredible resilience — moving interstate from Brisbane to Sydney while overcoming a devastating injury that saw her break her foot in two places.

 Shea Connors

-A-LEAGUE WOMENS Player - 29 y/o from Connecticut, USA
+A-LEAGUE WOMENS Player - Born in 1996 from Connecticut, USA

 In the 2023/2024 season, I made the big move from Brisbane Roar down to play for the reigning champions of the A-League, Sydney FC.
 Moving away was difficult, as I had spent the four years prior in Brisbane, which felt like home at the time.
 Moving is always difficult, and making new friends is daunting at times.
 I soon settled and everything started off great!
 I loved my friends and my team, but then my season took a difficult turn days before Christmas.
 At a match-day-minus-one training, I was tackled badly and broke my foot in 2 places.